ostackdoc/ostackdoc-docs/docs/test-env-example.md

       tunnel: 172.29.240.0/22
       storage: 172.29.244.0/22
     ```
-    `cidr_networks` - /22 networks where our containers, tunnel/overlay and storage network will build from.
+    These are the networks where our containers, tunnel/overlay and storage network will build from.
 These can be whatever you need as long as they are large enough and correspond to the IPs you configure on your `br-mgmt` (container), `br-vxlan` (tunnel/overlay) and `br-storage` (storage) interfaces on each host.

 !!!
-Info "used_ips:"
+Note "used_ips:"

     ```
     used_ips:
       - "172.29.236.1,172.29.236.255"
       - "172.29.240.1,172.29.240.255"
-  -   - "172.29.244.1,172.29.244.255"]
+      - "172.29.244.1,172.29.244.255"
+    ```
+    Here we define some IPs that we do not want `openstack-ansible` to use.
+These IPs are already being used on our hosts, other devices or we just want to reserve these for future expansion.
+When openstack-ansible creates our containers it automatically assigns them an IP out of the container network.
+Our internal `VIP` and physical hosts already have IPs out of these ranges so we put these in used_ips to avoid duplicate IP problems.
+Out of a /22 network we reserve the first 255 addresses.
+Based on your network you might need to add more ranges or even single IPs for network gear etc.